-Prices are subject to change without notice.
+Prices of the engineering and construction equipment, tools and other supplies to buy and rent are subject to change without notice.
 All Orders will be charged at prices prevailing at the date of delivery of the Goods.

 Where the Order makes provision for delivery then delivery shall take place at the place stated in the Order.
 If no place is indicated then delivery shall be made at the physical address of the Customer set out in the application.

 Standard delivery time is 1-3 days.
 If item is out of stock, customer will be advised on receipt of order of estimated delivery time.
 Courier service for smaller items are delivered by NZ Couriers & Mainfreight for all large or bulk items.